davischris/Kenbakuino/README.md

 By request, a couple of 24-hour mode versions of the BCD clock (STOP+Bit3).
 See 24hourBCDclocks.txt

 **Feb '21**
-Created new repository with some minor changes for Kenbak-1 kit from adwaterandstir.com
+Created new repository with some minor changes specific to Kenbak-1 kit from adwaterandstir.com

 Schematic (taken from PINS.H)
 ````